argoproj/argo-cd/docs/user-guide/commands/argocd_proj_allow-namespace-resource.md

 Removes a namespaced API resource from the deny list or add a namespaced API resource to the allow list

-### Synopsis

-Removes a namespaced API resource from the deny list or add a namespaced API resource to the allow list

 ```
 argocd proj allow-namespace-resource PROJECT GROUP KIND [flags]
 ```